A building from Brown University can be seen above.

 The University of Michigan is looking to waive tuition, a value of roughly $60 thousand, for in-state families with less than $65 thousand annual income.

 Many of these initiatives are reactions to a common problem experienced by college students and graduates across America.
 Tuition is high, and student loans are rampant.
+Many students take out private student loans when they're capped out on federal lending.

 Student loan payments for prior education make up one of the largest categories of consumer debt in America, second only to mortgages.
 Currently, the average student debt per borrower is about $30,000, and the default rate, about 11.5 percent, indicates that more than a tenth of borrowers are defaulting.